kevinfrsartori/Share_the_pie/README.md

-# Shiny_metrics
+# - Share the pie -
-Building a shiny app to plot candidate genes selection metrics against whole genome
+##A shiny app to visualize selection indice of candidate genes against whole genome distribution.